How Old are Chicks at the Store?

 What’s the recommendation of chicken experts when buying chickens?

-POL (point of laying) chickens normally take 2-4 weeks to start laying eggs, in contrast, if you buy day-old chicks they take 20-21 weeks to start laying eggs.
+POL (point of laying) chickens normally take 2-4 weeks to start laying eggs; in contrast, if you buy day-old chicks, they take 20-21 weeks to start laying eggs.

-The advantages of POL chickens are; that you have ready chickens for eggs and they don’t need 20-21 weeks of care before laying eggs.
+The advantages of POL chickens are that you have ready chickens for eggs, and they don’t need 20-21 weeks of care before laying eggs.

 How can you know if a Chick is Male or Female?

-To know whether your chick is male or female there are some points you need to understand.
+To know whether your chick is male or female, there are some points you need to understand.
+The sex understanding of chicks that are younger than 6 weeks of age is almost impossible for an inexperienced person.

-You can also check your chick’s sex by holding the chick upside down with one hand, removing the fecal material, and turning outward the vent area.
+You can also check your chick’s sex by holding the chick upside down with one hand, removing the faecal material, and turning outward the vent area.
 This allows the producer to examine whether there is a basic male sex organ or not.

-How to Know the Age of Chickens?
+How to Know the Age of Chicks?

 Chicks refer to newly hatched chickens from birth to 12 weeks old.